macmoi/file.api/commands.md

 Now we can execute the `dotnet ef` command on the CLI

 Next step to do is add dependencies on the Persistance project.
-To archive that we execute the following commands inside the root folder of the project (the same folder where solution file are):
+To achieve that we execute the following commands inside the root folder of the project (the same folder where solution file are):
 ```bash
 dotnet add file.Persistance/file.Persistance.csproj package Microsoft.EntityFrameworkCore
 dotnet add file.Persistance/file.Persistance.csproj package Microsoft.EntityFrameworkCore.Design